brokkr/poca/README.md

-##Poca 0.1.9 Update
+##Poca 0.3 alpha
-Poca has been moved from Google Code to Github and brought into 2015, having lingered in 2011 for some years.
-This means that
-* ~~id3 tagging has been disabled (for now) due to issues with more recent eyed3 versions.~~ Reinserted using mutagen.
-* ~~'Urlgrabber' module has been replaced by 'requests'.
-This means more troublefree downloads.
-It also means no more progressmeter.
-It also also means that quiet / cron mode is no longer guaranteed to be silent (for now).~~ No external dependencies for file downloads (using urllib2 for silent and progress downloads)
-* The switch to sqlite logging in the more 'recent' code has been reversed as has a half-hearted attempt to go multiprocess.

-Other than that things should work.
+The code is currently being given a major rewrite in the johnpeters branch in order to greatly simplify the inner workings.
+As a result expansions of functionality have been put on hold.

 ####Future plans
+ * 0.3: Push to master branch of new architecture.
+Basic functionality supported (i.e. no metadata manipulation, basic silent and non-silent downloads)
- * 0.2:  ID3 tagging reimplemented using mutagen.
+ * 0.4:  ID3 tagging reimplemented using mutagen.
 Includes id3 version and
    encoding preferences and extensive frame override support.
-Quiet and progress download modes supported.
+Improved output.
- * 0.3:  Code cleanup.
-Feedparser dependency eliminated (possibly).
-Renaming files from tags.
+ * 0.5:  Renaming files from tags and/or podcast metadata.
- * 0.4:  Sqlite (or other db) logging reimplemented.
+ * 0.6:  Self-righting: Insuring that the db and the files on disk never get out of sync whatever happens.
- * 0.5:  Maximum can be specified as space and/or number of episodes.
+ * 0.7:  Maximum can be specified as space and/or number of episodes or left out entirely.
+ * 0.8:  Support for .ogg and other formats
+ * 0.9:  Subscription editing via the command line.
+Default suggestions (i.e. title) are presented to user.
+Possible [search engine addition](http://stackoverflow.com/questions/3201052/podcast-search-api).

 ##Poca
 Poca is a command line podcast client, written in Python.
-Though started as a simple learning project script, it has grown to be a solid, capable program, that in the best \*NIX tradition attemps to "do one thing and do it well".

 Functionality-wise, the focus is - as the name hints at - to reign in its
 appetite: Subscribing to a feed should not mean downloading each new episode